West Virginia folklore: Lovers' Leap

 Lovers Leap is a story similar to Romeo and Juliet.
 It is about a young Indian of the Cherokee tribe who was out on his first hunt after becoming a man.
 He went out to a valley with the rest of the men from his tribe.
 They all split up during the day and the new man travelled further from the camp than he should have.
 While away, he saw a young girl on the ridge above him.
 The young girl was of the Shawnee tribe.
 They saw each other every day while on the hunt.
-Finally the young man desired to hunt a deer more than anything, but apparently Cupid drew his bow faster and the struck the young Cherokee man.
-The young Cherokee and Shawnee fell in love and spent much time together that season.
+Finally the young man desired to hunt a deer more than anything, but apparently Cupid drew his bow faster which then struck the young Cherokee man.
+The young Cherokee and Shawnee fell in love and spent much more time together that season.
 One day, the father of the girl caught them and began to drag his daughter away.
 He told her he could never see someone of the Cherokee tribe, but instead of parting ways, the young Shawnee girl ran to her lover and leaped into his arms.
 Together, they jumped off the precipice and met their premature demise in the jagged bottom.
 To this day, that precipice is still called Lovers Leap.